foundry/OpenCVSwiftStitch/README.markdown

 __OpenCV Versions__
 _OpenCV 3.x_
 OpenCV 3.0.0 has just been released.
 There is no podspec avaiable, but the framework _does_ just work if you download from http://opencv.org and drag into the project.
-No need for cocoaPods with this version, and the stitching runs 85% faster on my iphone 5s!
+No need for cocoaPods with this version, and the stitching runs 85% faster on my iphone 5s - but seems to produce less accurate results.

 _OpenCV 2.4.x_
 The openCV distribution is not as clean as we would like.